How to Break in a Leather Sailmaker's Palm

 It might take several coats applied over a period of time to soften your palm enough to your comfort level.
 Make sure you let a coating soak in before applying another.
 Once the conditioner has soaked into the leather, you should begin flexing and shaping the palm, working the leather.
 Another way to shape the palm is to wear it after you’ve conditioned it.
 Even if you’re not working on a hand sewing project, create a practice project so you can sew with your palm and start loosening up the leather and fitting it to your hand.

-The second method we tested was to soak the palm in a bowl of hot water until the leather became pliable enough to shape it.
+The second method we tested was to spritz the palm with water and work the leather until it became pliable enough to shape it.
 Though there are metal parts on the sailmaker’s palm, you do not need to worry about the metal tarnishing.
-Soaking your palm in water should not jeopardize the metal in any way.
+Moistening the palm should not jeopardize the metal in any way.

 Materials You'll Need: